loyalperson/TradeNote/brokers/README.md

 #### Executing your Flex Query
 1. Use the Run (right arrow icon) to generate a new report
-2. In the TradeNoteExport (name of your Flex Query) dialog, select
+2. In the NoeticTraderExport (name of your Flex Query) dialog, select
     1. Period: <Your desired date range>
     2. Format: CSV
     3. Click Run
 3. At this point, your file should be downloaded and available to use

-#### Cleanup before importing to TradeNote
+#### Cleanup before importing to NoeticTrader
 Before attempting to import data, there are a few things that may help.
 - Remove any empty lines that may be present in your CSV file
 - If multiple accounts are present, isolate them to 1 account at a time